cdapio/cdap/cdap-docs/developer-guide/source/administration/security.rst

 Authentication in CDAP consists of two components:

-- **Authentication Server** - the authentication server integrates with different authentication backends (LDAP, JASPI plugins) using a plugin API.
+- **Authentication Server:** the authentication server integrates with different authentication backends (LDAP, JASPI plugins) using a plugin API.
 Clients must first authenticate with the authentication server through this configured backend.
 Once authenticated, clients are issued an access token representing their identity.
-- **CDAP Router** - the CDAP router serves as the secured host in the perimeter security model.
+- **CDAP Router:** the CDAP router serves as the secured host in the perimeter security model.
 All client calls to the cluster go through the router, and must present a valid access token when security is enabled.